picmi/help/docs/business/article/inviting-for-jobs.md

 Once you've [created a job](creating-a-job.md) (ideally [duplicated](duplicate-a-job.md)), it should be straight forward to invite people to apply for a job.

 ::: prompt
-Before you send out an invitation ensure that the job and application workflow is all correct and that there are enough [vacancies](../about-picmi/applications.md#restrictions-on-actions)
+Before you send out an invitation ensure that the job and application workflow is all correct and that intake availability is sufficient for the opportunity.
+See [restrictions on actions](../about-picmi/applications.md#restrictions-on-actions).
 :::

 :::: explanation